RomainEndelin/product_manager_assessment/README.md

 * Hierarchical tree data of categories;
 * Filtering products by color, size or price range.

+## API Documentation

+The API is documented with [Apiary.io](http://docs.productmanagerassessment.apiary.io/).
+Its current implementation is validated in the [Test section](https://app.apiary.io/productmanagerassessment/tests/runs#ci).

 ## Usage

 `Product Manager` has been deployed on `Heroku`, access it [here](https://product-manager-assessment.herokuapp.com).

 You can interact with `Product manager` using `curl`, a [Chrome plugin](https://chrome.google.com/webstore/detail/advanced-rest-client/hgmloofddffdnphfgcellkdfbfbjeloo), a [Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/restclient/), or an [IE plugin](https://goo.gl/FkCd13).

+You may also interact with the production server directly from [Apiary.io](http://docs.productmanagerassessment.apiary.io/):

+* Select an action (e.g., "List all products")
+* Click "Switch to console"
+* Replace "Mock Server" by "Production"
+* Click "Call resource"

 ## Installation